-Effective endpoint security has a different look in this era of cloud, BYOD, and IoT.
+Effective endpoint security looks different in this cloud, BYOD, and IoT era.
 Nagarajan Rajan, Vice President of Web Security at Barracuda, explains, “The explosion of mobile device usage and cloud-deployed SaaS solutions is creating security challenges for organizations of all sizes.
-Endpoint devices are consistently connected to the internet, which can expose them to threats from ransomware such as WannaCry, CryptoLocker, and other vulnerabilities.”
+In addition, endpoint devices are consistently connected to the internet, which can expose them to threats from ransomware such as WannaCry, CryptoLocker, and other vulnerabilities.”

-Rajan says, “Businesses and organizations are more focused than ever before on protecting their network environments by scanning endpoint devices for vulnerabilities, prior to joining their network.”
+Rajan says, “Businesses and organizations are more focused than ever on protecting their network environments by scanning endpoint devices for vulnerabilities before joining their network.”

-He adds that since malware often enters endpoints via infected PDFs and Office documents such as Excel spreadsheets and PowerPoint files downloaded from the internet, businesses turn to security solutions to protect their networks.
-They often use legacy antivirus (AV) solutions that focus on executable code/files and Dynamic Link Library (DLL) attacks on the device or downloaded to at the endpoint.
+He adds that businesses turn to security solutions to protect their networks since malware often enters endpoints via infected PDFs and Office documents such as Excel spreadsheets and PowerPoint files downloaded from the internet.
+They often use legacy antivirus (AV) solutions focusing on executable code/files and Dynamic Link Library (DLL) attacks on the device or downloaded to the endpoint.

 Common Endpoint Security Mistakes

 Although security is a focus for businesses leaders, it’s common for managed services providers (MSPs) and value-added resellers (VARs) to discover mistakes when they begin working with a new client, whether they’re due to a lack of expertise or lack of resources to execute comprehensive endpoint protection.
 Rajan says the three most common endpoint security mistakes you will encounter are:

 1Endpoint security boils down to using an AV solution, which does not cover all threat vectors